I-1-1-60. Reinstatement of a Representative After Suspension or Disqualification

 The AC will notify the individual and OGC in writing of its decision on the request for reinstatement.

-If the AC does not grant the request for reinstatement, it may not consider another request until at least one year has elapsed from the date of the previous denial.
+If the AC does not grant the request for reinstatement, it may not consider another request before the end of three years from the date of the notice of the previous denial.